 - How directors and officers are selected

 The Cullinane Law Group works exclusively with the nonprofit sector.
 We set up and maintain strong and legally compliant nonprofits that have solid bases for long-term success.
-We provide risk management and offer practical solutions for sound governance.
+We provide risk management and offer practical solutions for sound governance and help you understand the duties of nonprofit directors.
 We help nonprofits, foundations, religious organizations, and social entrepreneurs throughout the United States who seek to create positive change.

 Nonprofit in the News – News: Nonprofit Transparency and the Death of a Nonprofit